kunyora/kunyora-website/docs/query_component_api_overview.md

 });
 ```

-This is a function that cen be used to fetch more queries from the Api.
+This is a function that should be used to fetch more queries from the Api.
 This function is ideal when one wants to fetch more contents like for instance in a list that has a fetch more functionality. `updateQuery` must be specified when `fetchMore` is called and a new `Object` must be returned which would be used to update the state internally. `updateQuery` can use the `previousResult` and the `fetchMoreResult` parameters to form a new Object which would update the state.

 `config` is similar to that used by `axios`, so please refer to the [axios](https://github.com/axios/axios/blob/master/README.md) documentation for an insight into what parameters can be supplied.